FudaWiki/fudawiki-files/trump.md

 Karuta manufacturer **Tsuchida Tenguya** took one of such sets and created an actual hanafuda deck (complete with backpasting) using the design of that set.

 ## Richert Karuta's "Shiki" - A western deck disguised as Hanafuda
-In 2022, Marcus Richert announced a brand new deck called "Shiki" on Kickstarter.
+In 2022, Marcus Richert announced a new type of deck called "Shiki" on Kickstarter.

 This deck was described as a western playing card deck in disguise as a hanafuda deck.